Coastal Road (Mumbai): Planning

 Shiv Sena president Uddhav Thackeray stated on 26 November 2016 that a survey of the soil at the seabed was being undertaken.
 The project received final clearance from the Ministry of Environment, Forest and Climate Change on 11 May 2017.
-The foundation stone for the project was laid at Amarsons Garden in Cumballa Hill on 16 December 2018.
+The foundation stone for the project was laid at Amarsons Garden in Cumbala Hill on 16 December 2018.
 The Environment Ministry asked the BMC to deposit 2% of the total project cost with the Mangrove Cell, a state government organization tasked with conserving mangroves.
 The BMC stated that it would pay the amount in instalments with the first payment of ₹25 crore, and subsequent payments being made as the project work progresses.

+In May 2023, the BMC announced that it had finalized a new design for the Worli interchange after fishermen protested the previously proposed design.
+The original design proposed an arterial bridge constructed on pillars with a 60 metre span.
+Fishermen demanded a larger span of 200 metres as they felt the smaller gap would not be sufficient for boats particularly during strong waves.
+Chief Minister Eknath Shinde had directed BMC authorities in January 2023 to construct the pillars at a span of 120 metres instead.
+However, the BMC chose to construct a 120-metre-long bow-string bridge instead.
+The bow-string bridge is supported by high-tension chords and does not require as many pillars as the previous design.
+The change in design may push the project's deadline from November 2023 to May 2024.
+Officials stated that the bow bridge design was "suitable for smaller bridges built without any strong foundation".